glinesbdev/versus/src/verse/basics/README.md

 Numbers : []int = array{} # This creates an empty array
 ```

 The syntax of an array is a bit different from a regular variable.
-When we define the data type of the variable, we put open and closing square brackets `[]` before the data type's name.
-This tells UEFN that we want to use an array.
+When we define the data type of the array, we put open and closing square brackets `[]` before the data type, `int`.
+This tells UEFN that we want to use an array data type.
 The varaible's value, the information after the equal sign (`=`), is a new array `object`.
 Objects are also super important in programming and will be covered later.

 > An object is defined by it's name followed by open and closing curly braces i.e. array{}